 Outside the office I can almost always be found making noise: singing with the university choir, playing in the Balinese gamelan, and studying in diverse musical traditions including Japanese shakuhachi and West African drumming.

 I manage FAUW's membership records, communications, and events, drawing on experience in magazine/web editing, website and social media management, and musical theatre production, among other things.
-I am a rock climber, outdoor adventurer, reader, and gardener.
+I am an outdoor adventurer and a reader, often at the same time.
 You can follow me on Twitter @inhabitings.

 I am a professor in the School of Accounting and Finance, teaching business law and professional ethics.
 My research interests have focused on management issues relating to employed professionals; lawyers, accountants and actuaries in particular.
 My special focus has increasingly been ethical decision making by professionals both in employment contexts and in private practice.